 Bodysurfers were active too.

 Passing Surfliners provided a chance to practice for the arrival of the AAPRCO train.
-Northbound train 565 p
+Northbound train 565 passes by our location.

 The train passes the signal and was upon our location faster that expected with 24 private railroad cars in tow.